 Word of God, as we celebrate your coming into the world, graciously speak to us and your people in the MENA, and speak through us to share your light and life with the world you came to save.
 Amen.
-For family, group and church resources, visit www.sat7uk.org/ advent-resources

 SAT-7 UK